softindex/uikernel/docs/docs/data-binding.md

 ### Main component

-After defining the model, let's add two grids to `MainComponent`.
-We'll pass the `realtime` prop to one of them so that all changes could be saved automatically.
+We pass the `realtime` prop to one of grids so that its changes could be saved automatically.

-`MainComponent.jsx`:
+`MainComponent.js`:
 {% highlight javascript %}
 var MainComponent = React.createClass({
   getInitialState: function () {